-Secondly, driving is the best way to explore Romania castles.
-This way you’ll have the absolute freedom to plan your visits to the castles and enjoy the Romanian countryside at the same time.
-One more reason why we loved driving around Transylvania is that we came across citadels and castles all the time.
-I’m not talking about the ones we actually visited.
-I’m talking about many many more.
-Sounds like we need to plan yet another trip to see the rest of them, right?
+Secondly, driving is the optimal way to explore the best Romanian castles.
+This way you’ll have absolute freedom to plan your visits to the castles and enjoy the Romanian countryside at the same time.

-Rupea Fortress and Viscri can be visited on the same day from either Brasov or Sighisoara.
+You can visit Rupea Fortress and Viscri on the same day from either Brasov or Sighisoara.
 Corvin Castle makes for a fabulous half-day trip from Sibiu while Biertan is an easy trip from either Sighisoara or Sibiu.

 So, what are you waiting for?
 Get on that horse, sorry, in your car and happy castle hunting!